ProfitabilityChemicals & Specialty Chemicals

 Example Chemicals & Specialty Chemicals Companies to Analyze

-Use the Equiscale Screener โ†’ to filter chemicals & specialty chemicals stocks by roce and other metrics.
+Filter chemicals & specialty chemicals stocks by roce and other metrics:

 Key Takeaways

-• ROCE (Return on Capital Employed) in chemicals & specialty chemicals should be compared against sector peers, not the market average.
+• ROCE (Return on Capital Employed) in chemicals & specialty chemicals should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: China+1 beneficiary, high entry barriers in specialty segments, margin expansion stories, capex-led growth.